 Location: University Village 1000 Building - 2nd floor.

 Are you planning to major in art, art education, art history, dance, music, music education, or theatre?
 Do you want to live with other students who share similar goals, passions, and interests?
-If so, the Arts Theme Community is for you!
-Located conveniently close to the Arts District on the Kennesaw Campus, the Arts Theme Community is designed to nourish and inspire a diverse group of artists and scholars from all of the visual and performing arts disciplines.
+If so, the Arts Living-Learning Community is for you!
+Located conveniently close to the Arts District on the Kennesaw Campus, the Arts Living-Learning Community is designed to nourish and inspire a diverse group of artists and scholars from all of the visual and performing arts disciplines.
 As a resident, you will interact on a daily basis with students across the College of the Arts, allowing for a creative interchange of ideas, experiences, and inquiry.
 In addition, you will have access to programming, performances and exhibitions both on and off campus to enrich your life as an artist/scholar.
-The Arts Theme Community is an ideal place to make friends, spark your creativity, and actively engage in an artistic lifestyle.
+The Arts Living-Learning Community is an ideal place to make friends, spark your creativity, and actively engage in an artistic lifestyle.

 Engineering - Marietta Campus